alexcohn/YUV_2_RGB/README.md

 # YUV -> RGB Conversion in Flutter

-Full working example of YUV to RGB conversion in Dart with native code(Java)
+Full working example of YUV to RGB conversion in Dart with native code (Java)

 ## Why is it needed?
 Personally, I encountered a problem while making a [real time recognition app](https://github.com/tomerblecher/fruit-recoginition-app), using a model i trained with the [FastAI](https://www.fast.ai/) library.
 Since the library requires an RGBA image type for prediction, and the [Camera](https://pub.dev/packages/camera) plugin produces YUV images, i got stuck for a few days searching for efficient conversion solution.
 After reading a lot of half working examples of people stuck in the same situation as I, and with a lot of trial and error, I managed to get a decent solution for my purposes.

+Performance of real-time image acquisition in Flutter is bad, at least on Android.
+It's no surprise that the framework [caps](https://github.com/mklim/plugins/blob/master/packages/camera/android/src/main/java/io/flutter/plugins/camera/CameraUtils.java#L28) the resolution at  at 720p.
+The penalty we must pay to pass an image from the camera to a neural network is high.
+It is comprised of several steps.
+First, we

 ## The solution in brief
 After trying a few examples, the best solution seemed to be using native code(Java) to convert the image.